| Construction Rating: | starstarstarstarstar_border |

 My finished rocket weighed in at 1.7 ounces.

-On December 29th, me son and I went sleddin' and I be noticin' that thar was absolutely no wind.
+On December 29th, ya bilge rat, me son and I went sleddin' and I be noticin' that thar was absolutely no wind.
 Begad!
-Blimey!
-Since I be fortunate enough t' get t' rocket painted on t' last day o' November, I decided I should try t' fly it as well.
-Well, blow me down!
-Avast, me proud beauty!
-Blimey!
+Since I was fortunate enough t' get t' rocket painted on t' last day o' November, me hearties, I decided I should try t' fly it as well.
+Avast, ya bilge rat, me proud beauty!

 So we packed up a couple o' rockets and went for a few quick launches.